 If anyone is caught flytipping, they will be issued with a fixed penalty notice and/or prosecuted.

-The Council's contractors will clear fly-tipped waste within 48 hours of it being reported.
+The Council's contractors aim to clear fly-tipped waste within 72 hours of it being reported.
 Asbestos and other hazardous waste has to be collected by a specialist contractor and may take a little longer.